vi2k6/Maintain-Bot/README.md

 Deploy your own Bot ♥️! **Star 🌟 Fork 🍴 and Deploy**

-Either you could locally host or deploy on [Heroku](https://heroku.com)

 ### Deploy on Heroku

 Press the below button to Fast deploy on Heroku